Minimal presentations of gln-web categories: Web categories

 Fix a non-negative integer $n$.
 This integer will be fixed here and throughout.
 Let $\Bbbk$ be any field.
 Let $\Bbbk(q^\frac{1}{n})$ be the field of rational functions over $q^\frac{1}{n}$, where $q$ is chosen such that all quantum numbers are invertible in $\Bbbk(q^\frac{1}{n})$.
-(For example, $q$ could be a generic parameter.)
+(For example, $q$ could be a generic parameter and $\Bbbk$ arbitrary, or $q=1$ and $\Bbbk$ is of characteristic zero.)

 \begin{Remark} The $n$th root of $q$ is only needed to match the braidings on webs with the braiding coming from the $R$-matrix, see \autoref{up-vs-down}.
 The $n$th root does not play any other role. \end{Remark}